Animal Testing In China: Everything You Need To Know In 2023

-It used to be virtually impossible for cosmetics brands to sell their products in China and avoid animal testing.
-Luckily, things are looking up as China has been gradually relaxing its animal testing requirements for cosmetics.
+Historically, it was nearly impossible for cosmetics brands to sell in China without complying with mandatory animal testing.
+Fortunately, the landscape has improved as China has progressively relaxed its animal testing requirements for cosmetics.

-In 2014, China chose to allow certain cosmetic products manufactured in China to skip animal testing.
-That gave a loophole to Western brands to move parts of their production to China (often bottling or filling process) to retain their cruelty-free status.
+In 2014, China took a pivotal step by allowing certain cosmetic products manufactured domestically to bypass animal testing.
+This created a loophole for Western brands, enabling them to move parts of their production to China—typically bottling or filling processes—while retaining their cruelty-free status.

-A bigger change happened in 2021 when China implemented the Cosmetic Supervision and Administration Regulation (CSAR).
-Crucially, the new framework conditionally removed the pre-market animal testing requirement from imported general cosmetics.
+An even bigger milestone came in 2021 with the implementation of the Cosmetic Supervision and Administration Regulation (CSAR).
+Crucially, this regulation conditionally removed the pre-market animal testing requirement for imported general cosmetics.

 Main takeaways from the article:

-Animal testing in China can happen in two different stages.
-There’s the possibility of pre-market animal testing as well as post-market animal testing.
+Animal testing in China can occur at two different stages: pre-market animal testing and post-market animal testing.

-In 2023, cosmetics brands can avoid both pre-market and post-market animal testing in China.
-To skip pre-market animal testing, the brands need to be ready to provide extensive paperwork to prove the product complies with the CSAR requirements.
+As of 2024, cosmetics brands can avoid both pre-market and post-market animal testing in China.
+To bypass pre-market testing, brands must submit extensive documentation to demonstrate compliance with CSAR requirements.

 Can Cosmetics Brands Enter China Without Pre-Market Animal Testing?